 He conducts Mahler 5 with the Duisburger Philharmoniker, Bruckner 6 with the Residentie Orkest and the Seoul Philharmonic, Rachmaninov’s Symphonic Dances with the Ulster Orchestra, and returns to the Antwerp Symphony for a Symphonic Cinema production of Stravinsky’s Firebird.

-His symphonic repertoire has at its heart the great Romantic symphonies and 20th century masterworks, but he also has a talent for contemporary music, having for example conducted in the Philharmonia’s Music of Today series, led the Norrköping Symphony Orchestra at the Swedish Composer Festival 2013 at the Stockholm Konserthuset, featuring Unsuk Chin, and conducted the MDR Symphony in the IMPULS festival for modern music.
+His symphonic repertoire has at its heart the great Romantic symphonies and 20th century masterworks, but he also has a talent for contemporary music, having conducted several times in the Philharmonia’s Music of Today series, led the Norrköping Symphony Orchestra at the Swedish Composer Festival 2013 at the Stockholm Konserthuset featuring Unsuk Chin, and conducted the MDR Symphony in the IMPULS festival for modern music.

 Born in Holland, Antony Hermus started playing the piano at the age of six.
 He studied piano with Jacques de Tiège at the Tilburg Music Conservatory and conducting with Jac van Steen and Georg Fritzsch.

 2017/18 season.
 Not to be altered without permission.